BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 > A simple and flexible method to sign arbitrary OP_RETURN data with Bitcoin ECDSA signatures.

 Authors: Attila Aros, Satchmo
 Special thanks to Monkeylord and Unwriter for feedback and ideas.

+Note: Use the [bitcoinfiles-sdk](https://github.com/BitcoinFiles/bitcoinfiles-sdk#sign-and-create-file) to build, sign, and verify document signatures.

 # Intro